 The joint monument is a stone fountain designed by the sculptor Daniel Chester French and architect Thomas Hastings.
 Among other of French's works here in Washington are the seated statue of Lincoln inside the Lincoln memorial and the Dupont Circle Fountain.
 Hastings was architect of the elegant amphitheater at Arlington National Cemetery, but his best known building is the New York Public Library.
 At any rate, the design team boasted impeccable pedigrees.

 This memorial was paid for by funds raised privately by friends of the two men, both of whom were widely known in Washington's cultural, social, and political circles.
-Frank Millet (right), a skilled painter, was a member of the Fine Arts Commission who also directed the American Academy in Rome, Italy.
+Frank Millet (above), a skilled painter, was a member of the Fine Arts Commission who also directed the American Academy in Rome, Italy.
 Major Butt had been a military aide to both President Theodore Roosevelt and William Howard Taft.
 The fountain today sits not far from where Major Butt's White House office was located.

 The two men had a tenant in their Washington home, a young diplomat named Archie Clark Kerr, who worked at the British Embassy.
 He returned to Washington 35 years later as Lord Inverchapel, the British Ambassador.
 Kerr caused quite a stir among diplomatic circles by suddenly disappearing to Eagle Grove, Iowa, to stay with a strapping farm boy Kerr had come upon while the lad was waiting for a bus on the streets of Washington.
 So there you have it.